Skip to content

 Before you start

-1. Docker and Docker Compose for local setup.
+2. Docker and Docker Compose if you want the Server-oriented local path.

 3. curl and jq for the validation steps below.